buzz-dk/GFX_Manager/README.md

-# GFX_Manager
+# GFX Manager

 ## Privacy Policy
-Last updated: October 1, 2024
+Last updated: October 10, 2024

 **This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the application.**